SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "You should be _happy_ to find out you're wrong, because you're about to learn something."
 - "Hey, Bayes Rule is _a priori_ plausible, isn't it?"
+- "The whole _point_ of civilization is so we can try to be less brutal than nature.
+Just because something is 'natural' doesn't absolve us of the responsibility to do better when we can."